lumeland/lume.land/docs/core/multiple-pages.md

 }
 ```

-In the example above, this page generate three pages.
+In the example above, this page generates three pages.
 It's important that the
-urls of the pages to be unique.
+URLs of the pages be unique.

 ## Multiple pages with layouts

 Every page is an object with the page data.
 In the previous example, every page
-has the `url` and `content` properties, to define the content and url of every
+has the `url` and `content` properties,to define the content and URL of every
 page.
 If you want to use a layout to generate the page content, you have to
 export the `layout` keyword with the layout name and the data that will be used
 in the layouts: